I Judge Books by Their Covers and So Do Your Customers

 Like it or not, we as people judge… constantly.
 We scan our environment, constantly judging what we see and hear.
 We have to, it’s how we make almost every buying decision we encounter.
 “Is this meat fresh?”
 “Is this company trustworthy?”
 “Is this school good for my kids?” and on and on it goes.
 Always judging.

 People, in general, are also really busy.
 Your target customer is really busy.
 If you run a grocery store, your customers aren’t going to stick around to hear you explain why your sign isn’t lit, your store smells bad, or your prices are too high.
 So why would you think your brand is any different?
-No matter what your selling, your customer isn’t going to stick around while you explain why you “phoned” in the design of your video.
+No matter what you’re selling, your customer isn’t going to stick around while you explain why you “phoned” in the design of your video.
 Before you know it, they’ll be on your competitor’s site seeing how they “feel” about what they have to offer.

 I say it all the time, “the best companies with the best products don’t get always get chosen.”
 They just don’t.
 I could list out so many examples of this being true, but I think we all inherently know that it’s true.
 So who gets chosen?
 Those who speak to the customer's pain empathetically, deliver a solution clearly and establish TRUST consistently.
 If the aesthetics of our brand don’t match the solution it’s promising, our human brains instantly detect fraud or incompetence.
 Once we detect fraud or incompetence, we instantly reduce our trust in that brand and it’s hard to ever trust that brand fully… forever.